|

 fair employment practices; |

-membership of the
+membership

-International Labour Organisation (ILO) and, where possible,
+of the International Labour Organisation (ILO) and, where possible, adherence

-Conventions and Recommendations of the ILO; |
+of the ILO; |

-ensurance that every
+ensurance

-and services in accordance with the law; |
+facilities and services in accordance with the law; |

-ensurance that senior
+ensurance

-for the maintenance of a decent standard of living and the enjoyment
+adequate for the maintenance of a decent standard of living and the enjoyment

 of social and cultural opportunities; |

-| (g) |
+(g) |

-enactment of legislation
+enactment

-to ensure that the unemployed, the incapacitated, the indigent
+of legislation to ensure that the unemployed, the incapacitated, the indigent

 and the disadvantaged are accorded such social benefits and amenities

-as are determined by Parliament to be just and affordable with
+as are determined by Parliament to be just and affordable with due regard

-due regard to the resources of the State; |
+to the resources of the State; |

-| (h) |
+(h) |

-a legal system seeking
+a legal

-free legal aid in defined cases with due regard to the resources
+providing free legal aid in defined cases with due regard to the resources

 of the State; |

-| (i) |
+(i) |

-ensurance that workers
+ensurance

-standard of living and the enjoyment of social and cultural opportunities; |
+decent standard of living and the enjoyment of social and cultural opportunities; |

-| (j) |
+(j) |

-consistent planning
+consistent

-to raise and maintain an acceptable level of nutrition and standard
+planning to raise and maintain an acceptable level of nutrition and standard

 of living of the Namibian people and to improve public health; |